Western New Guinea: Cuisine

 Sago is a typical Papuan food, which is usually made into papeda.

-The native Papuan food usually consists of roasted boar with Tubers such as sweet potato.
+The native Papuan food usually consists of roasted boar with tubers such as sweet potato.
 The staple food of Papua and eastern Indonesia in general is sago, as the counterpart of central and western Indonesian cuisines that favour rice as their staple food.
 Sago is either processed as a pancake or sago congee called papeda, usually eaten with yellow soup made from tuna, red snapper or other fishes spiced with turmeric, lime, and other spices.
 On some coasts and lowlands on Papua, sago is the main ingredient to all the foods.
-Sagu bakar, sagu lempeng, and sagu bola, has become dishes that is well known to all Papua, especially on the custom folk culinary tradition on Mappi, Asmat and Mimika.
+Sagu bakar, sagu lempeng and sagu bola are well-known dishes in Papua, especially in the custom folk culinary tradition of Mappi, Asmat and Mimika.
 Papeda is one of the sago foods that is rarely found.
 As Papua is considered as a non-Muslim majority regions, pork is readily available everywhere.
-In Papua, pig roast which consists of pork and yams are roasted in heated stones placed in a hole dug in the ground and covered with leaves; this cooking method is called bakar batu (burning the stone), and it is an important cultural and social event among Papuan people.
+In Papua, pig roasts of pork and yams use heated stones placed in a hole dug in the ground and covered with leaves; this cooking method is called bakar batu (burning the stone), and it is an important cultural and social event among Papuan people.

 In the coastal regions, seafood is the main food for the local people.
-One of the famous sea foods from Papua is fish wrap (Indonesian: Ikan Bungkus).
-Wrapped fish in other areas is called Pepes ikan.
-Wrapped fish from Papua is known to be very fragrant.
-This is because there are additional bay leaves so that the mixture of spices is more fragrant and soaks into the fish meat.
-The basic ingredient of Papuan wrapped fish is sea fish, the most commonly used fish is milkfish.
-Milkfish is suitable for "wrap" because it has meat that does not crumble after processing.
+One of the best known seafoods from Papua is fish wrap (Indonesian: ikan bungkus).
+Wrapped fish in other areas is called pepes ikan.
+Wrapped fish from Papua is made with extra bay leaves so that the mixture of spices is more fragrant and soaks into the fish meat.
+The basic ingredient of Papuan wrapped fish is sea fish; the most commonly used fish is milkfish.
+Milkfish is suitable for "wrap" because its meat does not crumble after processing.
 The spices are sliced or cut into pieces, namely, red and bird's eye chilies, bay leaves, tomatoes, galangal, and lemongrass stalks.
-While other spices are turmeric, garlic and red, red chilies, coriander, and hazelnut.
+Other spices are turmeric, garlic and red, red chilies, coriander, and hazelnut.
 The spices are first crushed and then mixed or smeared on the fish.
 The wrapping is in banana leaves.